home-assistant/developers.home-assistant/blog/2023-02-07-introducing-PR-drafting-in-reviews.md

 merging yet.

-Draft PRs are recognizable by the "Draft" label in the top right of the PR and show up with a grey merge icon eveywhere in the GitHub UI.
+Draft PRs are recognizable by the "Draft" label in the top right of the PR and show up with a grey merge icon everywhere in the GitHub UI.

 ![This is what a PR in draft looks like](/img/en/blog/2023-02-07-introducing-PR-drafting-in-reviews/pr-in-draft.png)